-Lifetime mortgages Home reversion Retirement interest-only mortgages If the scheme is in both names, the arrangements will continue until the The plan will continue until the surviving partner dies or moves into care.
-If the mortgage is in both names, the arrangement will continue as before. surviving partner dies or moves into care.
-At this point, the property will have to be sold and the When the surviving partner dies or moves into care, the At this point, the property will have to be sold and proceeds split depending on what share of the property you and the reversion company own. outstanding amount will have to be paid in full. the lifetime mortgage paid in full.
-Most lenders will continue to charge interest until your Most lenders will continue to charge interest until your property is sold and the mortgage repaid in full.
+Lifetime mortgages Home reversion Retirement interest-only mortgages If the scheme is in both The plan will continue until If the mortgage is in both names, the arrangements the surviving partner dies or names, the arrangement will continue until the moves into care. will continue as before. surviving partner dies or At this point, the property When the surviving partner moves into care. will have to be sold and the dies or moves into care, the At this point, the property will have to be sold and proceeds split depending on what share of the outstanding amount will have to be paid in full. the lifetime mortgage property you and the Most lenders will continue paid in full. reversion company own. to charge interest until your Most lenders will continue to charge interest until your property is sold and the mortgage repaid in full.
 Some providers offer a 'compassionate window' which gives the surviving partner a set amount of time to sell the home without having to pay an early repayment charge.
 Most home reversion companies manage the sale, and charge you a share of the costs. property is sold and the mortgage repaid in full.